Demand Generation vs. Lead Generation: Definitions, KPIs, Examples

 Lead Gen Examples

-To get that info, lead gen experiences are most often “gated” — meaning an information-collecting form stands between prospects and the resource they want to access.
+Lead generation campaigns nurture leads with relevant content and experiences.
+Lead gen is most often "gated," meaning an information-collecting form stands between prospects and the resource they want to access.

 Gated, High-Value Content

-Gated lead generation content consists of anything, including whitepapers, eBooks, how-to guides, surveys, exclusive interviews, and original research.
+Gated lead generation content includes whitepapers, eBooks, how-to guides, surveys, exclusive interviews, and original research.

 Free Trials

-Offering free trials can increase lead conversions, or in some cases, turn a prospect directly into a paying customer.
-Typically, the longer someone uses a trial, the higher the probability that they will continue using it after the trial period ends.
+Offering free trials can increase lead conversions or turn a prospect directly into a paying customer.
+The longer someone uses a trial, the higher the probability they'll continue using it after the trial period ends.

 Highly Specific Webinars

-General, un-gated webinars are an option for demand gen, but have lower ROI.
-However, a thoughtful, worthwhile experience driven by a subject matter expert is often something that prospects will give their personal information to attend.
+General, ungated webinars are an option for demand gen, but have lower ROI.
+A focused, expert-driven webinar is something prospects will give their contact information to attend.